thesmartrobot/thesmartrobot.github.io/_posts/2021-02-19-active-vision.md

 $$

 Intuitively, this equation can be dissected in an epistemic and an instrumental term.
 The epistemic term computes how much the belief over the environment will change when visiting this novel viewpoint, and thus is a quantification of how much the robot can learn by moving to this position.
 The instrumental term, on the other hand, reflects how close the expected observation is to the target view the agent is trying to reach.

 ## Generative Model

 From the equation of G, it is clear that two elements are crucial in computing the expected free energy: a belief over the environment and the ability to imagine what will be observed.
 Similar to the blog post on [robot imaginations](https://thesmartrobot.github.io/2020/08/13/robot-navigation.html), we learn a generative model by minimizing its surprise from prerecorded sequences to do just that.

 As we consider the world to be unchanging, the model is slightly different from the previous post.
-The generative model consists of a posterior model that estimates the belief p(s\|o) over the environment from a sequence of observations, and a likelihood model that estimates the most likely observation to encounter when visiting a potential viewpoint.
+The generative model consists of a posterior model that estimates the belief $p(\mathbf{s}\|\mathbf{o})$ over the environment from a sequence of observations, and a likelihood model that estimates the most likely observation to encounter when visiting a potential viewpoint.
 In the video below, you can see imaginative movement of the robotic gripper after scanning the scene shown on the right.

 <table>
 <tr>